steadramon/ESPGeiger/docs/hardware/env.md

 ## The BMP280-pretending-to-be-BME280 trap

 If you bought a "BME280" and the humidity row is missing on `/status`, you almost certainly got a BMP280.
-Check the actual chip name in `/info`; the firmware reports what it found.
+The firmware reports what it found at boot as `Env: <chip> detected` — check the serial console, or the Console panel on the `/status` page.
 There's no firmware workaround — the chip physically doesn't have a humidity sensor.
 Either return it or accept temperature + pressure only.

 ## AHT-only modules